Construction Noise Monitoring and Measurement

 Both of these key areas can be assessed by Pulsar Instruments' fully compliant, accurate, easy to use and, most importantly, robust construction noise monitoring and measurement equipment to help you address these particular noise issues effectively.

-Basic noise level checks (Noise at work or Environmental):
+Basic construction site noise level checks

 The instrument is a Class 2 sound level meter which is perfectly acceptable to conduct noise assessments under the current noise regulations.
 It is fully compliant with IEC 61672 and can be supplied with an acoustic calibrator if you wish to verify the accuracy of your measurements.

 Noise assessments or environmental noise monitoring can be undertaken at many levels from a simple ‘spot check’ measurement (to determine if there is the likelihood of a problem) to a continuous monitoring system (to ensure continued compliance with local authority recommendations).
-An excellent instrument for both Industrial noise and environmental noise applications is the Pulsar Quantifier range of sound level meters, which is used on many UK sites to measure construction noise.
-Another instrument which may be of interest to safety professionals is the new Pulsar Nova, the premium sound level meter from this latest range which is particularly suited for Environmental noise assessments.
+The Nova can also be used as an ambient noise meter to take background noise level readings.

 Simple spot check

 It is often useful to determine that potentially noisy activities are not likely to reach excessive levels at sensitive boundary positions (usually nearby local domestic housing or offices).
-The Model 14 would be a low cost solution for this type of construction noise monitoring.
+The Model 14 would be a low-cost solution for this type of monitoring.
 The powerful Class 1 Model 33 sound level meter allows you to compare average noise levels at boundary positions against the L90 (typical background noise levels).
 The Pulsar Nova Models 41 and 42 are also suited for basic noise level assessments.

 Single or repeated ‘fixed duration’ measurements

-In some cases, a handheld instrument such as the Pulsar Quantifier Model 95 (Class 1) or Model 95 (Class 2) would be mounted on a tripod at a boundary position and, for example, a 15 minute measurement made.
+In some cases, a handheld instrument such as the Pulsar Quantifier Model 95 (Class 1) or Model 95 (Class 2) would be mounted on a tripod at a boundary position and, for example, a 15-minute measurement made.
 Often it is necessary to make a continuous series of similar ‘fixed duration’ measurements and store these into the instrument’s memory for which the Pulsar Model 33 is ideal.

 In some cases, noise sources such as extraction fans and wind turbines can cause annoyance at specific frequencies.
-It is often a requirement to monitor real time 1:3 Octave Band noise levels to determine when these events are occurring and the likelihood of annoyance.
+It is often a requirement to monitor real-time 1:3 Octave Band noise levels to determine when these events are occurring and the likelihood of annoyance.

 There are many engineering solutions available to reduce noise levels and by performing a 1:3 Octave Band Analysis before and after this work you can determine and report the effectiveness of such improvements.